MicrosoftDocs/dynamics-365-intelligent-order-management/topics/report-powerbi-integration.md

 [!include [banner](includes/banner.md)]

 Dynamics 365 Intelligent Order Management provides insights for the business data moving through the system.
-The insights are critical for business users to monitor key metrics, respond to issues, and take actions to move orders through their business process.
+These insights are critical for business users to monitor key metrics, respond to problems, and take actions to move orders through their business process.

-There are two types of dashboard technologies available in Intelligent Order Management.
+Intelligent Order Management offers two types of dashboard technologies.

-- Microsoft Unified Client Interface (UCI) dashboards: UCI dashboards can be used to visualize app data stored in Microsoft Dataverse.
+- Microsoft Unified Client Interface (UCI) dashboards: Use UCI dashboards to visualize app data stored in Microsoft Dataverse.

-- Microsoft Power BI dashboards: Power BI dashboards can be used to visualize app data stored in Dataverse or other data sources that Power BI can work with.
+- Microsoft Power BI dashboards: Use Power BI dashboards to visualize app data stored in Dataverse or other data sources that Power BI can work with.

-## UCI Dashboards
+## UCI dashboards

-Intelligent Order Management ships with a dashboard called **Daily Events** that can be used to monitor common data required by the business user in a typical workday.
+Intelligent Order Management includes a dashboard called **Daily Events** that business users can use to monitor common data during a typical workday.

-To learn more about interactive dashboards, see [Create or edit model-driven app dashboards](/powerapps/maker/model-driven-apps/create-edit-dashboards).
+For more information about interactive dashboards, see [Create or edit model-driven app dashboards](/powerapps/maker/model-driven-apps/create-edit-dashboards).

 ## Power BI dashboards

-Intelligent Order Management ships with a dashboard called **Order Management** and is based on Power BI technology.
+Intelligent Order Management includes a dashboard called **Order Management** that's based on Power BI technology.
 This dashboard provides longer-range insights into the order and fulfillment data moving through the app.

-To learn more about building dashboards with Power BI, see the [Power BI documentation](/power-bi/).
+For more information about building dashboards with Power BI, see the [Power BI documentation](/power-bi/).